jakobhuerner/jakobhuerner.github.io/_posts/2020-11-19-my_personal_photography_history.md

 excerpt: A look back at almost 20 years of digital photography, photo equipment and photo sharing
 ---

-My personal history of digital photography and photo sharing started almost 20 years ago (even suprises me when thinking about it).
-I started photography with mainly technology interest in the beginning, and this is up to this day a diriving factor for me.
-I like tech and nice equipment, the with the "artistic" side of photography developed over time.
-So my look back in this post also focuses the equipment side in the beginning.
+My personal history of digital photography and photo sharing started almost 20 years ago (this even suprised me when I started thinking about it).
+I started photography with mainly a technology interest in the beginning, and this is up to this day a motivating factor for me.
+I like tech and modern equipment, the "artistic" side of photography developed over time.
+So my look back in this post is also based on the equipment side in the beginning.

-Maybe this tech-driven approach is also the reason why I was never interested in analogue photography.
+"Fun-Fact": Maybe this tech-driven approach is also the reason why I was never interested in analogue photography.
 In fact, I never really used an analogue camera and film.
 My entry into photography was digital from day one.

 ### 2001

 This day one was in summer 2001, when I got my first digital camera, the Sony DSC-P1.
-I was 13 years old back then, and I guess my marks in school must have been quite decent.
-I was actually one of the first people who had a digital camera in my hometown.
-This was a thing back then, unbelievable today.
+I was 13 years old back then, and I guess my marks in school must have been quite decent to justify that present.
+I was actually one of the first people in my hometown who had a digital camera.
+This was a totally novel thing back then, unbelievable today.

 The [DSC-P1](https://www.dpreview.com/reviews/sonydscp1) was already a quite nice and usable camera.
-It features a 3 MPx sensor and a 3x zoom lens and saved images on a 8 MB flash drive, which I later replaced with a 64 MB one.
+It featured a 3 MPx sensor and a 3x zoom lens and saved images on a 8 MB flash drive, which I later replaced with a 64 MB one.
 The first photo with the camera I deleted obviously, but here's the file called "DSC00002.JPG"

 ![DSC00002.JPG](../images/20201119/DSC00002.JPG)

 ### 2003

 Within two years later my interest in photography grow that I wanted to get more serious about camera equipment.
-In this time the [Minolta DiMAGE 7i](https://www.dpreview.com/reviews/minoltadimage7i) was a hot and still affordable camera.
+In this time the [Minolta DiMAGE 7i](https://www.dpreview.com/reviews/minoltadimage7i) was a hot and still affordable camera for enthusiast hobbyists.
 Better image quality, a nice 28-200 equiv. lens and a cool look made me spend my saved money on this new camera.
 I think, this was the actual step into more ambitious photography for me.
-Image results with this camera were already quite nice.
-The big weakpoint were the batteries, a set of 4 AA NiMH batteries was good for 50 pictures or so.
-Meaning, you always better off having 12, or in winter conditions better 15 batteries in your bag.
+Image results with this camera were quite decent.
+The big weakpoint were the batteries; a set of 4 AA NiMH batteries was good for 50 pictures or so.
+Meaning, you were always better off having 12, or in winter conditions preferrably 15 batteries in your bag.

 ![PICT0007.JPG](../images/20201119/PICT0007.JPG)